Do you realize that when you get on your knees to pray that you are actually going into battle? Ephesians 6:12 tells us:

 II.
 YOUR PRAYERS MUST BE ENDORSED

-The Greek word that is used in this passage for prayer, (proseuche) is used 85 times in the NT; across the board, it is the most comprehensive word to communicate the concept of prayer.
-Importantly, gleaned from all of its usages, efficacious human prayer — prayers that are heard and acted upon by God — are only achieved through His Son Jesus Christ and in the power of the Holy Spirit.
-Because of man’s fallen nature, he is not in a position to expect God to hear his or her prayers.
+The Greek word that is used in this passage for prayer, (proseuche) is used 85 times in the New Testament (NT); across the board, it is the most comprehensive word to communicate the concept of prayer.
+Importantly, gleaned from all of its usages, efficacious human prayer— prayers that are heard and acted upon by God—are only achieved through His Son Jesus Christ and in the power of the Holy Spirit.
+Because of man’s fallen nature, he is not in a position to expect God to hear his prayers.
 Accordingly, how then can God hear the sinner’s prayers?
 Not based on the sinner’s personal merit.
 The prayers of unregenerate people are ineffective, save the prayer of repentance from sin.
 Note specifically Isaiah 59:2, one of many biblical passages that serve to make this point:

 It follows that we need the imputed righteousness of Jesus Christ in order for our prayers to be heard by God.
 James (5:16) states this in the positive:

 “The effective prayer of a righteous man can accomplish much.”

 James is talking about imputed, not personal righteousness; no one is righteous based on his or her personal merit.
 Therefore, the prayers you are aiming at God, the prayers you are hoping He will answer, apart from Christ’s endorsement or enablement, will not be heard by God.
 We must have an advocate with the Father (cf. 1 John 2:1) for our prayers to be heard.
 In keeping with the outline, Christ must advocate, i.e., endorse everyone’s prayers to God!
 This must first be said in regards to any biblically sound study on prayer.
 Otherwise you are praying ineffectively for the elections.